mitmedialab/science/_includes/lego-underwater-robots.md

 <section>
 <div class="text-container">
-<p class="show">Our aim is to build an awareness of the state of the aquatic environment and instill a greater
+<p>Our aim is to build an awareness of the state of the aquatic environment and instill a greater
 responsibility in shaping our interactions with the environment.
 To do so, young people will view underwater wonders of the world with their robots and get outside to explore their local waterway.
 Our approach embraces Seymour Papert’s model of "low floors" (where getting started is easy), and "high ceilings," where students can